Azure/solution-center/README.md

 2. Copy `starter-template-v1` and customize the name of the folder with your solution name (must be unique).
 3. Follow the instructions below to author your first solution and solution card.
 4. Add an ARM template per configuration to your solution folder, and reference it using the `templateFileName`.
-5. Replace the solutionId in this URL and test your experience at: https://ms.portal.azure.com/?feature.canmodifystamps=true&Microsoft_Azure_SolutionCenter=flight1&feature.testmode=true#view/Microsoft_Azure_SolutionCenter/SolutionInfo.ReactView/solutionId/microsoft-azure-arcbox-v1
+5. Replace the solutionId in this URL and test your experience at: https://ms.portal.azure.com/?feature.canmodifystamps=true&Microsoft_Azure_SolutionCenter=flight1&feature.testmode=true#view/Microsoft_Azure_SolutionCenter/SolutionInfo.ReactView/solutionId/\<your solution id\>

 A solution includes: